 When you think of coffee, you think of a guilty pleasure, right?
 Due to the caffeine content in coffee, it’s often thought of as unhealthy and moderation is heavily advised.
 However, the majority of studies actually demonstrate the powerful health benefits of your morning cuppa!
 It’s full of antioxidants and nutrients and we all know it provides a great energy boost, but research has shown coffee improves your cognitive performance too!
 In addition, it’s been noted that coffee drinkers are at a far lesser risk of serious diseases such as Alzheimer’s, depression, Parkinson’s, and type 2 diabetes!

 For those with digestive issues, coffee can help with that too.
-Caffeine is known to stimulate movement in your colon, so suffer from if you IBS-C or on/off constipation it’s definitely worth a try.
+Caffeine can stimulate movement in your colon, so if you IBS-C or on/off constipation it’s definitely worth a try.

 Myth 3: Low-Fat Foods are Always Healthy and Low-Calorie